pseudoyim/conda_build_dojo/README.md

 - dojo lessons
 	- Show lessons (in curriculum.yaml)
 	- show "done", "started", "not started"
+- Build python-tabulate off of master (https://github.com/astanin/python-tabulate/pull/117#issuecomment-804140931) to get the maxcolwidth functionality; use this until v0.8.10 is released.
 - Add color to the prompt (use colorama, add to env.yaml).
 - Lesons to add:
     - Create a patch (including on GitHub!)